ampmmn/vim-dsfcg/README.md

 Executing this function will generate a function comment based on the content of the selected text.

+## HOW TO USE

+Select the function part in visual mode and press the 'm' key to execute the function.
+The format of the comments to be output can be customized to some extent in the settings.

 ## SETTINGS

 The following variables are available.